princeiik/f2p-game-finder/README.md

 ## Lessons Learned:

-This was a project I created while learning React and Tailwind CSS so it took some time to figure out how I was going to layout everything but having knownledge in HTML, CSS and JavaScript definitely made it quicker of course.
-By the end of the project, while I still have more to learn it definitely helped me understand the foundations of React.
-It also deepending my knowledge of working and manupulating information with APIs as well
+This was a project I created while learning React and Tailwind CSS, so it took some time to figure out how to lay out everything.
+However, having knowledge of HTML, CSS, and JavaScript definitely made the process quicker.
+By the end of the project, while I still have more to learn, it definitely helped me understand the foundations of React.
+It also deepened my knowledge of working with and manipulating information from APIs as well.

 # How to run the application locally